matkoniecz/UnNetHackPlus/Dumping-grounds.md

-Gravestone	$playername, killed by a time-travel accident Gravestone	$playername, killed by an ambush, while reading Gravestone	$playername, killed by one-more-hit syndrome Gravestone	*Reserved for You*
-Gravestone	Bulk deals on gravestones - Die today!
+Gravestone	$playername, killed by a time-travel accident Gravestone	$playername, killed by an ambush, while reading Gravestone	$playername, killed by one-more-hit syndrome Gravestone	Bulk deals on gravestones - Die today!
 Gravestone	Did you know that death rays bounce?
-Gravestone	Eaten by a Grue
-Gravestone	Here lies Sgeo, killed while reading a gravestone.
 Gravestone	Here lies Urist McMiner, killed by falling multiple z-levels.
-Gravestone	Quidquid Latine dictum sit, altum sonatur.
-Gravestone	Sic Transit Gloria Mundi
-Gravestone	This gravestone does not indicate a bones file.
-Gravestone	This space for rent; go to http://www.alt.org/nethack/addmsgs/ Gravestone	Uisne Agnoscere Mercem?
-Angelic taunt	<deity> have mercy on thee, for I shall not!
-Angelic taunt	Abandon this arrogance and accept your mortality!
-Angelic taunt	Depart, thou accursed, into everlasting fire!
-Angelic taunt	Die monster, you don't belong in this world!
-Angelic taunt	Had your soul been worth saving They would not send me.
-Angelic taunt	Hold still for your smiting!
-Angelic taunt	My wrath is upon thee!
-Demonic taunt	Begone, or I shall taunt you!
 Demonic taunt	Go away.
 I am in an angry mood today and I might kill you.
 Hey!
 That' a good idea!
-Demonic taunt	Hurry up and die already, I'm hungry!
-Demonic taunt	I shall bathe in thy blood!
-I shall taste of they flesh!
-And than...tea and crumpets we shall have!
-Demonic taunt	Is that a unicorn horn, or are you happy to see me?
-Demonic taunt	It hurts to be you!
-Demonic taunt	Ph'nglui mglw'nafh Cthulhu R'lyeh wagh'nagl fthagn!
-Demonic taunt	Rip and tear!
-Rip and tear thy innards!
-Demonic taunt	Sleep with this trauma that will leave you sleepless!
-Demonic taunt	Suck it!
-Demonic taunt	Thou fightest as if thou were a farmer of dairy!
-Demonic taunt	Where is your god now?
 Demonic taunt	You are an explicitly recycled marketing person!
 Demonic taunt	You fight like a lame slug!
 Demonic taunt	You frog-eating surrender monkey!